MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-string-substitutions.md

 ## Concatenation

-The the first class of methods can be referred to as concatenation.
+The first class of methods can be referred to as concatenation.
 It's basically taking several strings and joining them together.
 There's a long history of using concatenation to build formatted strings.